giovannicoppola/alfred-forum/README.md

 [⬇️ Download](https://github.com/giovannicoppola/alfred-forum/raw/main/workflows/BlackoutCalculator_0.0.1.alfredworkflow)

 ## 24. TabGrab
-In response to this [thread](https://www.alfredforum.com/topic/20635-total-newbie-embarasses-himself-with-stupid-question/) (June 2023)
+In response to this Alfred Forum [thread](https://www.alfredforum.com/topic/20635-total-newbie-embarasses-himself-with-stupid-question/) (June 2023)

 *Can Alfred save multiple Tabbed Finder Windows on Mac 10.14.6?<br>
 a.
 Or can Alfred replace tabbed Finder windows with its own equivalent?<br>